![]() |

 |

 A small shiny black spider under the discarded chestnut fencing was possibly one of several species.
 It remained still and did not scamper off like many of the mobile species of arthropods.
 It looked like it was about to make a run for it though and I had to be quick with my camera.
-The size from the head to rear of the abdomen was roughly estimated at 7 mm.
-This could be a gravid Zelotes species (often found under stones, but also run on the ground, very fast!) - but can't tell from the picture.
+I thought it was the Common False-widow Steatoda bipunctata This could be a gravid Zelotes species (often found under stones, but also run on the ground, very fast!) - but can't tell from the picture.
 A good example of the limitations of spider id from pictures.
 Suggestion

 by